PoCInnovation/Workshops/software/24.Git_GitHub/GitHub/README.md

 Go to your repository settings, and in the `Collaborators` add your teammate !

 <i>Pro tips:</i>
-> Don't forget to use the commit norm you learned in the previous part :wink:
+> Don't forget to use the commit norm you learned in the previous part 😉

 > Don't forget to use branches !
 This time, try to create it directly in GitHub :rocket: